apache/tac-website/source/events/current.md

 #### Community Over Code NA 2025
 Applications are not yet open for Minneapolis but they will be soon, check back later!
-Community Over Code NA will be held at Hyatt Regency Minneapolis, Minnesota September 11-14, 2025 See [The main communityovercode.org website](https://communityovercode.org) for more details.
+Community Over Code NA will be held at Hyatt Regency Minneapolis, Minnesota September 11-14, 2025 See the main [communityovercode.org](https://communityovercode.org) website for more details.
 </div>